Crescent City Blues: Similarities and differences with "Folsom Prison Blues"

 Many of lyrics are exactly the same, except for the points where Cash changes the perspective of the narrator.
 For example, both begin, "I hear the train a comin'/It's rollin' 'round the bend."
 The Jenkins song follows that with "And I ain't been kissed lord/Since I don't know when," but Cash follows it with the darker "And I ain't seen the sunshine/Since I don't know when."
 All of the verses have this dichotomy, with an identical narrative path and stark differences in tone.
-Where Jenkins' narrator says "But I'm stuck in Crescent City/Just watching life mosey by," Cash has his protagonist sing the far darker "I'm stuck in Folsom Prison/Time is dragging on."
+Where Jenkins' narrator says "But I'm stuck in Crescent City/Just watching life mosey by," Cash has his protagonist sing the far darker "I'm stuck in Folsom Prison/Time keeps dragging on."